 Basu and Shaw begin their research by introducing the issue.
 According to various studies, about “two-thirds of the world population will encounter severe water scarcity over the coming decades” (Basu & Shaw, 2013, p.
 175).
 The authors argue that today many parts of the earth face water scarcity.
 They connect lack of safe drinking water to food insecurity, inadequate sanitation, various health issues, and environmental degradation.
 The researchers also state that water scarcity in different regions can potentially become a reason of violent conflicts.

 The authors proceed to introduce the situation in different South Asian countries.
 The region comprises Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, Sri Lanka, and Afghanistan.
 Basu and Shaw outline water scarcity in South Asia, stating that the region has the lowest level of water resources per capita.
 The researchers provide some statistics regarding South Asia’s annual renewable water resources, water withdrawal, and sectoral uses.
-According to data, India has the highest amount of total renewable water resources in the region (1911 km3/year).
+According to the data, India has the highest amount of total renewable water resources in the region (1911 km3/year).
 Pakistan has the highest per capita per year withdrawal of total water resources (1057 m3) closely followed by Afghanistan (1055 m3) (Basu & Shaw, 2013, p.
 176).
 After analyzing each country’s water availability, the authors conclude that rapid population growth, high number of poorly designed and badly located structures, pollution by industrial run-offs, rapid urbanization, as well as floods and droughts contribute to water scarcity in the region.

 Next, Basu and Shaw specifically focus on climate change as a factor that aggravates water scarcity in South Asia.
 According to the authors, South Asia is the most disaster-prone region in the world.
 This region is highly exposed to extreme climate events and the effect will be enormous as population increases in South Asia.
 The researchers assert that climate change not only affects surface water flow; it also affects the depths of groundwater tables and groundwater recharge rates (Basu & Shaw, 2013, p 180).
 According to various studies, extreme weather events, such as heat waves and intense flooding, are being forecast in South Asia due to climate change.
 Water supply in the region is also vulnerable to the melting of glaciers, since the perennial rivers in India, Nepal, Bangladesh, and Pakistan depend on them for their supply.
 As melting takes place, the flow will increase.
 As the glaciers get depleted, the flow into rivers will decline significantly.
 Thus, there will be less water available in the rivers.
 The authors state that while the frequency of more intense rainfall has increased in South Asia, the numbers of rainy days and total annual amount of precipitation have decreased drastically.
 Also, monsoon dynamics, essential for river systems in the region, are expected to be widely influenced by climate change.
 According to the researchers, the summer monsoon season is critical to the agriculture, economics, water supply, ecosystems, and human health of Bangladesh, India, Nepal, and Pakistan (Basu & Shaw, 2013, p.
 181).
 An eastern shift in monsoon circulation was predicted because of changing climate.
 This shift results in more rainfall over the Indian Ocean and Bangladesh and reduced rainfall over India, Nepal, and Pakistan.
 The estimated reduction in rainfall would result in less water storage and greater water stress during the monsoon period.
 The drought conditions caused by climate change are expected to worsen and decrease water availability in regions that are already experiencing water stress.
 Basu and Shaw argue that “water resource managers should aim to reduce climate change vulnerability and uncertainty by including robust adaptive strategies in the decision-making process” (p.
 181).